 A few other options include the Twins CH-2 Premium Hand Wraps which will give you enough length to wrap your hands in a few different ways, as well as Mexican style hand wraps, such as the Bytomic Heavy Duty Wraps.
 These are slightly elastic which makes them form a tighter wrap around your hands.
 For beginners, a great option are the Venum Kontact Gel Gloves Wraps.
 These “wraps” just slip over your hands so they don’t require that you perfect a certain style of wrapping just yet---just slip them on and go.
 They can also be used for light sparring, speed bag exercises or grappling.

-A heavy bag is only required if you want to practice at home.
+A heavy bag is only required if you want to practice your boxing routine at home.
 If you only plan on training in the gym, there’s certainly no reason to invest in a heavy bag.
 However, there’s nothing quite as cathartic as throwing around a few punches when you get home...